daniel-gheorghita/mlzoomcamp/Midterm_song_genre/README.md

 ## Potential usage

-Can be used as a rough recommender system that suggests a class of music genres based on desired mood features (danceability/energy).
+Can be used as a rough recommender system that suggests a class of music genres based on desired audio-mood features (danceability/energy).

 ## Current status